vsouza/awesome-ios/README.md

 * [MARKRangeSlider](https://github.com/vadymmarkov/MARKRangeSlider) - A custom reusable slider control with 2 thumbs (range slider).
 * [ASValueTrackingSlider](https://github.com/alskipp/ASValueTrackingSlider) - A UISlider subclass that displays the slider value in a popup view
 * [TTRangeSlider](https://github.com/TomThorpe/TTRangeSlider) - A slider, similar in style to UISlider, but which allows you to pick a minimum and maximum range.
-* [MMSegmentSlider](https://github.com/MedvedevMax/MMSegmentSlider) - An easy-to-use customizable animated segment slider for iOS
+* [MMSegmentSlider](https://github.com/MedvedevMax/MMSegmentSlider) - Customizable animated slider for iOS.
 * [StepSlider](https://github.com/spromicky/StepSlider) - StepSlider its custom implementation of slider such as UISlider for preset integer values.
 * [JDSlider](https://github.com/JellyDevelopment/JDSlider) - An iOS Slider written in Swift. :large_orange_diamond:
 * [SnappingSlider](https://github.com/rehatkathuria/SnappingSlider) - A beautiful slider control for iOS built purely upon Swift :large_orange_diamond: